 In April 2015, the Company's board of directors approved the ESPP, under which 600,000 shares of common stock have been reserved for purchase by the Company's employees, subject to approval by the stockholders.
 On May 21, 2015, the Company's stockholders approved the ESPP.
-Employees may designate an amount not less than 1% but not more than 10% of their annual compensation, but for not more than 7,500 shares during an offering period.
+Under the ESPP, employees may designate an amount not less than 1% but not more than 10% of their annual compensation for the purchase of Company shares.
+No more than 7,500 shares may be purchased by an employee under the ESPP during an offering period.
 An offering period shall be six months in duration commencing on or about January 1 and July 1 of each year.
 The exercise price of the option will be the lesser of 85% of the fair market of the common stock on the first business day of the offering period and 85% of the fair market value of the common stock on the applicable exercise date.

-As of December 31, 2018, 343,753 shares of common stock remain eligible to be issued through equity based instruments under the ESPP.
-For the year ended December 31, 2018, eligible employees contributed \$531,797 through payroll deductions to the ESPP and 62,168 shares were deemed delivered for the year ended December 31, 2018.
-For the year ended December 31, 2017, eligible employees contributed \$869,066 through payroll deductions to the ESPP and 62,700 shares were deemed delivered for the year ended December 31, 2017.
+As of December 31, 2019, 165,750 shares of common stock remain eligible to be issued under the ESPP.
+For the year ended December 31, 2019, eligible employees contributed \$457,362 through payroll deductions to the ESPP and 178,003 shares were deemed delivered for the year ended December 31, 2018, eligible employees contributed \$531,797 through payroll deductions to the ESPP and 62,168 shares were deemed delivered for the year ended December 31, 2018.